nturner2019/hs-code-club-jquery-methods-lesson-philly-springside-chestn-f943/README.md

 Now that you're a jQuery selector pro, it's time to dive into jQuery methods.
 Methods are a pre-defined set of instructions defined in jQuery that the browser can understand and follow.
 Sometimes you might here the word `function` used in place of `method`.
 They're synonyms and can be used interchangeably.

-You just moved into a brand new place and it's time to decorate!
+Now, it's time to get excited: You just moved into a brand new place and it's time to decorate!

 ## Let's Get Started